symfony/symfony-docs/console.rst

     // ...
     class CreateUserCommand extends Command
     {
-        // the command description shown when running "php bin/console list" protected static $defaultDescription = 'Creates a new user.';

         // ...
         protected function configure(): void
         {
             $this
+                // the command description shown when running "php bin/console list" ->setDescription('Creates a new user.')
                 // the command help shown when running the command with the "--help" option ->setHelp('This command allows you to create a user...')
             ;